Spectral-Duck/SourceBridge/README.md

 	- SourceXpress' AFG mode is too different from the AFG's basic mode to cleanly integrate this way.
 To get the most out of the AFG31K's basic mode would require a dedicated application.
 		- Use Kickstart/ArbExpress for basic controls.
 - Per Channel Sample Rate - Unsupported
+- Auto Sync of multiple AFG31ks - Unsupported and Beyond Scope

 > That is way slicker than it should be
 ~ Coworker